eisenzopf/redactomatic/README.md

       model-class: anonymize.AnonRestoreEntityText
 ```

-The `anonomizer.AnonRestoreEntityText` class is used to restore text that was redacted using the class `redact.RedactorPhraseList`.
+The `anonomizer.AnonRestoreEntityText` class is used to restore all the text that was previously redacted by the named entity.
 It takes no parameters.

-This pair of classes is used to implement the ignore/restore feature of Redactomatic but it is available to be used to restore other entities if a use-case is found for this.
+In the default configuration the \_IGNORE\_ entity tag is redacted using the redactor.RedactPhraseList class and then restored at the end using the anonymize.AnonRestoreEntityText class.
+This is one example of how the ignore/restore pattern can be used but you can use it however you want to restore text redacted by other classes and have as many restorable entities as you want.

 This class restores the original text so do not use it for anything the contains PII that needs to remain redacted.

 #### anonymize.AnonNullString